 Fine wine – a relaxing option for investors’ portfolios?

-In recent years wine has proved welcome ballast for portfolios while the price of traditional securities has gyrated.
-The main benchmark for wine investment, the Liv-ex Fine Wine 100 index, which reflects price changes for 100 of the most sought-after fine wines on the secondary market, dropped by just 1.1% at the onset of the pandemic in February and March 2020 while equity markets plummeted, albeit temporarily.
+Until recently wine has proved an alternative for investment portfolios during periods of wrenching turbulence for traditional asset classes.
+For example, the main benchmark for wine investment, the Liv-ex Fine Wine 100 index, which reflects price changes for 100 of the most sought-after fine wines on the secondary market, dropped by just 1.1% at the onset of the Covid-19 pandemic in February and March 2020 at a time when equity markets were plummeting – albeit temporarily – by 10% or more.

 Wine investment continued to outperform mainstream equity indices in 2022 as share and bond prices were depressed by a surge in inflation, higher interest rates and slowing economic growth.
-The Liv-ex Fine Wine 100 index rose by 7.1% in sterling terms over the first 11 months of year, according to the wine marketplace.
+The Liv-ex Fine Wine 100 index rose by 6.9% in sterling terms over the course of the whole year, according to the wine marketplace.

 Emerging market demand

 Wine investment mostly focuses on the great vineyards of Bordeaux, Burgundy and some regions of northern Italy, where bottles can cost thousands of euros.
-For investors that pick the right region, the returns have been even higher: Bordeaux has been lacklustre in recent years with just 18.3% growth over five years, outpaced by Burgundy (up 105.6%), Champagne (88.5%), Italy (up 46.2%) – and also California (43.0%).
+For investors that pick the right region, the returns can be higher than average.
+However, the average Bordeaux has proved lacklustre of late with just 3.3% growth over the five years to January 2024.
+Burgundy performed better at 21.7%, but the region’s five-year gain had stood at 105.6% 12 months earlier.

 Benefits and drawbacks of direct investment